Rochambeau French International School

-Rochambeau The French International School is a private French international school in Bethesda, Montgomery County, Maryland.
+Rochambeau The French International School is a private French international school in Bethesda, Montgomery County, Maryland, United States of America.

 History

 Rochambeau The French International School was founded in 1955, and has a current total enrollment of approximately 1,200 students, the largest of the nine French schools in the United States.
-Rochambeau The French International School, formerly known as Lycée Rochambeau, is a non-denominational, coeducational, day school serving students from nursery (age 2, toute petite section) through high school and the last year of the French secondary system (Terminale) on two campuses located just outside the city of Washington, D.C.
+Rochambeau The French International School, formerly known as Lycée Rochambeau, is a non-denominational, coeducational, day school serving students from nursery (age 2, toute petite section) through high school and the last year of the French secondary system (Terminale) on two campuses located just outside the city of Washington, DC.
 Rochambeau offers a French Immersion program for non-French speakers from nursery school until 3rd grade.

 In 1992 the school had plans for a new campus for all grades K-12 and the administration in an area in Potomac, Maryland, and that year it acquired land there.
 Area residents complained as they feared there would be more vehicular traffic.
 Liz Spayd of the Washington Post wrote "The community's opposition has been interpreted by some to be a thinly veiled attempt to keep foreigners out of Potomac".
 In November 1993 the county planning board gave disapproval to the French school's plans there.